 Here's my little overview of my trip a few years back.
 I have tried to paint the picture with humility and everything here is in good humour - even when it goes a little wrong for me trying to navigate the technology.

 Hopefully this brings back some good memories for anyone that's been to Japan.

 The casual bowing is infectious and you can't help but feel the Japanese still have something we have lost at some point – automatic respect for each other.

 The Japanese are quite finely nuanced people for sure, so I’m sure they have their ways of expressing their annoyance and displeasure.

 I’ve been to Japan before, but once again I was struck by the general politeness and general common decency of Japanese people.

-Part of the trip was to Niseko, famed for it's powder snow - here's a great photo of the mountain:
+Part of the trip was to Niseko, famed for it's powder snow - here's a great photo of the mountain, on the left.

 Leaving Japan in a Snow Storm